• Skip to primary navigation

 Is coleslaw healthier than a salad?

 It depends on the salad.
-Our coleslaw uses healthy ingredients and is healthier than many salads.
+Our coleslaw uses nutritious ingredients and is healthier than many salads.
 However, some salads may be more nutrient rich than coleslaw.

 Storage